bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 Once you create a Channel, it appears in your BigCommerce Control Panel under Products > Listed On.
 Here merchants can choose which products should be available to purchase for that channel.
 The Orders section will now also include a filter for your channel.

+TODO: use passive voice "products can be chosen..."

 <a href='#embedded-checkout_create-site' aria-hidden='true' class='block-anchor'  id='embedded-checkout_create-site'><i aria-hidden='true' class='linkify icon'></i></a>